INTERNATIONAL FINANCIAL ANALYSIS

 Effect Of Accounting Accounting Analysis of Inter-State

-the data of International Accounting, there are several difficulties, among
+In obtaining the data of International Accounting, there are several difficulties, among others:

 a.
 Depreciation Depreciation expense adjustment will affect profits, it is necessary to consider the age of the functions that must be decided asset management.